Deya Neya

-Deya Neya (English: Give and Take, released 1963) is a Bengali film directed by Sunil Bandopadhyay and starring Uttam Kumar and Tanuja in lead roles.
+Deya Neya (English: Give and Take, released 1963) is a Bengali-language musical drama film directed by Sunil Bandopadhyay and starring Uttam Kumar and Tanuja in lead roles.
 This is a romantic comedy film which portrays a man's struggle on a light note and ends with a happy ending.
-The film was produced and composed by Shymal Mitra.
+The film was produced and composed by Shyamal Mitra.
 The film was also loosely inspired by Shymal Mitra's real life.
 The film is noted for its outstanding music and generally the film became an all-time blockbuster hit.